All Episodes

 There are so many things that we could do.

-It's not confiscation, because I don't agree with confiscation.
+It's not confiscation because I don't agree with confiscation.

-We have a second amendment that will never happen and it never should.
+We have a Second Amendment that will never happen and it never should.

 But there has to be more we can do.

-It's called personal responsibility, Daniel.
+It's called personal responsibility, Danielle.

 I mean, you're a very responsible person.

-I am, Sean is.
+Sean is.

-Whatever happened to being a responsible American.
+Whatever happened to being a responsible American?

-All right, we're gonna take a break.
+All right, we're going to take a break.

 I think that's a great question.